Jawline August 30, 2019

 1 Hr., 39 Mins.

 aking a photo is a sacred ritual in Jawline (2019).
-As the documentary, which has been directed by Liz Mandelup, opens, we meet a teenage boy, Austyn Tester, and an unnamed friend.
+As the documentary, directed by Liz Mandelup, opens, we meet a teenage boy, Austyn Tester, and an unnamed friend.
 Austyn, who is skinny, has cutting cheekbones, and an easily teasable shock of corn-yellow hair, is something of a star.
-Popular on YouNow, a YouTube-like service where American nobodies can host live-streams as if they were celebrities,
+Popular on YouNow, a YouTube-like service where American nobodies can host live-streams as if they were celebrities, interacting with fans

 Growing up in the social-media age, Austyn knows that fame can be attained by anyone.
 But, being a small-town 16-year-old, he doesn’t understand that many of his online-famous peers tend to have a “talent” or “brand,” however frivolous, to help them boost their platform.
 (Some, even if appearing vastly unfunny to older generations, could be considered comedians; others can so sagaciously control their image that they might be considered models.)